Graphic design occupations: Broadcast designers

 A broadcast designer is a person involved with creating graphic designs and electronic media incorporated in television productions that are used by character generator (CG) operators.
 A broadcast designer may have a degree in digital media (or a similar degree), or is self-taught in the software needed to create such content.

 Logo designer

 The job of a logo designer is to provide a new and innovative way to express the key points of a company through an image.
 Logo designers take the information given to them by the client and work, using their own creativity along with marketing strategy to find an appropriate image that their client can use to represent what they are trying to encourage, sell, or what they are.
 It is not likely that a company will specialize in logo design or have a position for a designated logo designer.
 Art directors and graphic designers usually perform logo designs.

 Marketing designer

 A marketing designer creates illustrations and digital images.
-He or she also develops presentations for companies and businesses to market and promote their goods and services to the public.
+They also develop presentations for companies and businesses to market and promote their goods and services to the public.